-Building & Maintenance Committee (RRA) was represented by Trica Wilson.
+Building & Maintenance Committee (RRA) was represented by Trica Wilson and Jim Fell.
 They are working on being a sign off for new homes, additions and fences.
-Maintenance is a larger piece that will take more time.
+Maintenance is a larger piece that will take more time and the zoning inspector and the committee are working on a list of the items that should be included.
+We need to brainstorm how to keep the community educated on what to and not to do with their property.